The 12 best Cyber Monday deals on laptops, TVs, phones, and more

 CBS All Access

 The streaming wars keep heating up.
-CBS All Access—which has titles such as NCIS, Survivor, and Star Trek Discovery (as well as live sports, CBS news, and shows) is giving customers who buy a package one month free.
+CBS All Access—which has titles such as NCIS, Survivor, and Star Trek Discovery (as well as live sports, CBS News, and shows)—is giving customers who buy a package one month free.
 Just use the code “THANKS” at checkout.

 Looking for more gift ideas?
 Check out our other hand-picked suggestions for all people in your life.